angulardart/site-angulardart/src/angular/tutorial/toh-pt4.md

 you'll create a single reusable data service and inject it into the components that need it.
-Using a separate service keeps components lean and focused on supporting the view, and makes it easy to unit-test components with a mock service.
+Using a separate service keeps components lean and focused on supporting the view, and makes it easy to unit test components with a mock service.

 Because data services are invariably asynchronous, you'll finish the page with a *Future*-based version of the data service.